vibha2611/PulSort/README.md

 # PulSort
-#TODO directory names, update pulsort_combined.
+#TODO directory names, update pulsort_combined, references.

 ## Introduction
 PulSort uses two convolutional neural networks (CNNs) to predict whether a given PRESTO plot exhibits a pulsar signal or not.
 PulSort was trained on ~11000 images from the Pulsar Search Collaboratory (PSC) database, which contains Green Bank Telescope (GBT) observations at time intervals of 8.192 x 10<sup>-5</sup> and in observing frequency channels of 0.02 MHz<sup>1</sup>.
 Multiple trials were run with both CNNs to arrive at suitable hyperparameters for the models.